zsorosz/lab-ironbeers-ejs/README.md

 Our starter code includes the basic configuration needed to run our app.
 The **`/`** route is set to render the `index.ejs` file.
 Let's start by creating a layout.

-Inside of the `views` folder, create a folder called `layouts` then create a `layout.ejs` file inside it.
+Inside of the `views` folder, create a `layout.ejs` file.
 In the bonus iteration, you can give your app some style, but for now, let's focus on the logic.

 Remember to add the `<%- body %>` to the **main layout**.